What are flavonoids?

 Flavonoids are present in many fruits, vegetables, and other plant-based products like cocoa, coffee, teas, and wine.
 As metabolites—being formed in (or otherwise necessary to) the metabolic process—they're quite common in the vast majority of both human and animal (herbivore and omnivore) diets.
 In hemp, their primary roles are as antioxidants, plant protectants, and contributors to the marvelous blend of green, yellow, and red coloration in its buds.
 (Note: The vibrant green of the stalks and leaves of hemp/cannabis is due to sunlight-absorbing chlorophyll—not its flavonoids.)

 While there are no flavonoids present in our THC free isolates, they do play a role in all of our full spectrum CBD products—like our USDA certified organic Classic High Potency CBD Oil Tincture, a customer favorite for years.

 Flavonoids are a natural byproduct of biosynthesis—meaning they are powered by the sun.

 Researchers have catalogued over 5,000 flavonoids across the plant kingdom, and an in-depth analysis has determined there are over 20 different flavonoids in cannabis sativa alone.
 Scientists have categorized these as either flavones or flavonols (differentiated by the chemical compound known as 3-Hydroxyflavone).
-Many flavonoids have been proven to hold distinct properties and benefits, which we cover in more detail below.
+Many flavonoids have been proven to hold distinct properties and health benefits, which we cover in more detail below.

-There are also three flavones which are largely exclusive to hemp—Cannaflavin A, B, and C. (For reference, smaller amounts of Cannaflavin A have also been found in Bigelow's monkeyflower—or Diplacus bigelovii—which is a desert flower found in the southwestern United States.)
+There are also three flavones that are largely exclusive to hemp—Cannaflavin A, B, and C. (For reference, smaller amounts of Cannaflavin A have also been found in Bigelow's monkeyflower—or Diplacus bigelovii—which is a desert flower found in the southwestern United States.)

 WHAT ARE THE BENEFITS OF FLAVONOIDS?